 Cégep de la Gaspésie et des Iles - Gaspé, QC Project Name: Implementing the SDG's in a career exploration project SDGs: All Project duration: 15 weeks (length of a cégep semester) Functional Category: Academic We spend the first 7 weeks working on the SDG's, then the students work on their project for the remaining 8 weeks.
 Each student must choose one or more of the SDG's linked with their future career.
 It can be a problem to solve, a new technique or development in their field of study.
 They have three elements to include: Research on the topic, an interview with a professional and they must participate in or create an activity connected to their SDG and their project and present it to someone in the community (school, organization, business, etc.).
 At the end of the semester, the students must hand in a written report and do an oral presentation.
 Stakeholders Involved: Students, teachers, local community and the private sector.
 Project Lead: Steven Parent ESL teacher, StevenParent@cegepgim.ca More info: Cégep de la Gaspésie et des Îles UNEVOC Centre SDG in class student testimonial SDG at BCIT British Columbia Institute of Technology (BCIT) - Burnaby, BC Project Name: Aligning the Sustainable Development Goals (SDGs) at BCIT SDGs: All Project duration: August 2021 - March 2022 (estimated completion) Functional Category: Academic At BCIT, we are taking steps to assess our contribution towards the UN Sustainable Development Goals(SDGs).
 BCIT faculty, staff and students are contributing to various SDGs throughout their everyday actions.
-To shed a spotlight on this, our team has created a series of web pages, highlighting Sustainable Development Goals at BCIT

-Accounts establishes can jour a major row in advancing each of the SOLDs.
-Some examples include building a curriculum with integrated social and environmental values supporting impact driven research initiatives, facilitating collaborative and inclusive partnerships, and speanheading environmentally sound operations.
-They can help shape the future leaders of tomorrow, by giving students the tools they need to be sustainable decision makes.
-At BCIT, we are taking steps to assess our contribution towards the SDGs.
-BCIT faculty, staff and students are to the SDGs through their everyday actions.
-This section contains just a few of the man 70 | ACADEMIC how the 17 goals are being addressed at our institution.
+To shed a spotlight on this, our team has created a series of web pages, highlighting Sustainable Development Goals at BCIT pirational stories about how our community is making a difference action in structures can be acted to the State of the Sta At BCIT, we are taking steps to assess our contribution towards the SDGs.
+BCIT faculty, staff and students are libuting to the SDGs through their everyday actions.
+This section contains just a few of the many 70 | ACADEMIC how the 17 goals are being addressed at our institution.
 The web pages contain just a few of the many inspirational stories of how our community is making a difference - from academic endeavors and applied research, to engagement initiatives and campus operations.
 The process: